Three of America’s Most Famous Product Liability Cases

 Humans learn from the times of their earliest perceptions that the world around us is full of danger.
 In fact, much of what our parents teach us is designed to protect us from potential harm.
 We learn to look both ways before crossing a street, not to accept rides from strangers and to lock the doors when we are home alone.
 But the last thing we expect is to suffer harm when using products for which we actually paid hard-earned money.

 While the government, non-profit watchdog groups, and others work diligently to help keep us safe, that work is not always enough.
 Sometimes, product liability lawsuits are necessary to force an industry to act in the best interests of consumers.
-In this article, we’ll discuss some of America’s most famous product liability cases.
+In this article, we’ll discuss three of America’s most high-profile product liability lawsuits:

 What is product liability?